lessthanoptimal/BoofCPP/readme.md

 Java is much faster than most non-Java developers believe.
 Saying if C++ or Java is faster is a complex question.
 For well written Java and C++ code, operations which are array heavy and can be processed in sequence typically run 1.5x to 2.5x faster.
+Linear algebra is a perfect example of code which can be optimized to run much faster in C++.
 For all other operations it's a coin toss if Java or C++ is faster.
 If the code is not well written then typically C++ will run faster and crash harder than equally poorly written Java code.